optimagic-dev/optimagic/docs/source/index.rst

 estimagic
 =========

-estimagic is a Python package that provides high-quality and user-friendly tools to fit large scale empirical models to data and make inferences about the estimated model parameters.
+estimagic is a Python package to fit large scale empirical models to data and make inferences about the estimated model parameters.
 It is especially suited to solve difficult constrained optimization problems.

 estimagic provides several advantages over similar packages, including a unified interface that supports a large number of local and global optimization algorithms